Answered By: Lynn VanLeer Last Updated: Jun 22, 2017 Views: 4212

 Note: If you access Google Scholar directly from the internet you will have to follow the steps to manually connect Google Scholar to the Walden Library.
 This connection is erased when you clear your cache and cookies, and will need to be redone.

-Here is how you can use Google Scholar to find citing articles:
+Here is how you can Access Google Scholar via our webpage to find citing articles:

 "From Teaching to Learning"

-Note: Putting the article title in quotation marks ensures that the title is searched as a phrase and not as individual words.
+Note: The quotation marks ensure the title is searched as a phrase and not as individual words.

-7. Items that are available in the Walden Library will have a Find at Walden link in the right column.
-Click on this link to access the article.
+Tip: Items available in the Walden Library will have a Find at Walden link in the right column.

 What if there is no Cited by link?

 If you are looking at a recently published article, there may not have been time for another article to cite it and be published.
 Also, it is possible that Google wasn't able to find other articles that cited that article.

 - Google Scholar Guide.

 - Why am I being asked to pay for an article when I use Google Scholar?